How To Buy Bitcoin In Australia

 Using Swyftx as an example, the verification process is fast and hassle-free and can be completed within 2 minutes of creating a new account.
 To start verification, log in to the account and navigate to the 'Verification' tab under the 'Profile Tab'.
 A valid email address, mobile phone number or identity document number will need to be provided.

 To protect any funds within a Bitcoin exchange account, it is vital to increase the basic account security level and turn on Two Factor Authentication (2FA).
 This should be the first step after verifying an account and prior to depositing any funds.
 2FA is a specific type of multi-factor authentication that requires two methods to verify the user's account and even withdrawal requests.
 Popular 2FA apps for multi-factor authentication are Authy and Google Authenticator which can be downloaded for both iOS and Android devices.

 Finding an exchange that accepts local deposit methods using Australian Dollars is an important consideration.
 The majority of Bitcoin exchanges in Australia have direct AUD payment methods with varying fees.
 The most common deposit options include bank transfer, POLi and PayID.

 POLi connects to Australian Bank accounts and is processed instantly.
 PayID and bank transfers can take between 1 and 3 business days.
 Alternative payment methods that are available with certain Australian exchanges include cash deposits at a local newsagency, BPAY and credit cards.
 Swyftx is the only exchange in Australia that allows Bitcoin purchases using a credit card.

 Now that your account is verified and you've deposited AUD, you can buy Bitcoins.
 To get started, click "Trade" on the left side bar.
 This will bring up the "Assets" list where you can search and select Bitcoin.
 Select how much AUD you want to spend and click "Instant Buy".
-The Bitcoin amount will be purchased, shown in your trade history and stored in the Swyftx wallet.
+You don't have to buy a full Bitcoin either, it is fractional meaning it's possible to buy a small amount of Bitcoin.
+Once purchased, the Bitcoin amount will be shown in your trade history and stored in the Swyftx wallet.